rguthriemsft/TeamWorkingAgreement/README.md

 - **Self improvement**

   All the team members, sees the projects both as challenges and self-improvement opportunities.
-Takes every ooportunity to improve themselves.
+Takes every opportunity to improve themselves.

 - **Ownership**